Bay Adelaide Centre - West Tower

 Toronto, ON M5H 2S7

-Joe Pasquariello is a partner and heads the Restructuring and Insolvency Group at Goodmans, which is consistently and widely recognized as Canada’s best and leading corporate restructuring practice, including being named Canada's Restructuring Firm of the Year for 2021 by IFLR.
+Joe Pasquariello is a partner and a head of the Corporate Restructuring Group at Goodmans, which is consistently and widely recognized as Canada’s best and leading corporate restructuring practice, including being named Canada’s Restructuring Firm of the Year for 2021 by IFLR.

 Joe practises in the areas of commercial insolvency, restructuring, bankruptcy, insolvency litigation and financial services.
 He has represented a wide range of parties as bankruptcy and insolvency litigation counsel.